Practical Safety Measures Everyone Should Know

 Regular health screenings for at-risk staff

-Access to vaccination and immediate medical treatment in case of exposure
+Access to vaccination and immediate medical treatment in case of exposure, along with professional support when managing complex scenarios such as biohazard vehicles

 Attention to these measures isn’t just about ticking boxes on a checklist.
 Real diligence saves lives, limits outbreaks, and builds trust in workplaces and communities.